The U.S. imports most of its solar panels. A new ruling may make that more expensive

 But once Biden's tariff waiver expires in June 2024, costs could go up, stalling growth in the solar power industry.

-Domestic manufacturing advocates support the Commerce Department's ruling, and oppose the president's waiver entirely.

-In an op-ed published earlier this month, Michael Stumo — who heads the pro-domestic manufacturing group Coalition for a Prosperous America — said that Biden's tariff waiver will lead to more evasion of duties by manufacturers using Chinese components.

-The White House did not immediately reply to a request for comment on the Commerce Department's findings or whether the president would consider extending his solar tariff waiver beyond June 2024 to help domestic manufacturers.
+The White House did not immediately reply to a request for comment on the Commerce Department's findings or whether the president would consider extending his solar tariff waiver beyond June 2024.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.